 Emergency Vet Care in San Francisco, CA

 When your pet needs urgent attention outside our regular hours, we’re here to help guide you.
-SF Vet Hospital offers same-day urgent care, and for after-hours or critical emergencies, we refer patients to trusted 24-hour emergency veterinary partners nearby.
+SF Vet Hospital offers same-day urgent care, and for after-hours or critical emergencies, we refer patients to trusted 24-hour emergency nearby

 After-Hours Veterinary Emergencies

 While SF Vet Hospital accepts same-day urgent care appointments during regular business hours, life doesn’t always follow a schedule.
-If your pet is experiencing a serious medical emergency after hours, please contact:
+If your pet is experiencing a serious medical emergency after hours, please contact one of the emergency facilities listed below:

 - (415) 566-0540